 François-Marie Arouet (November 21, 1694 – May 30, 1778), better known as Voltaire.
 He was a significant figure of the enlightenment.
 While never pertaining to be an atheist his attack on Christianity was somewhat marred by his anti-Semitism, blaming every Jew for Christianity.
 He mocked Christian superstitions but did not break entirely with religion where it served the purpose of furthering mankind’s development.
 He was a conscious advocate of religious toleration.

 Isaac Newton born in 1642 was no atheist and believed that although god had created the universe he could not have done so without complex mathematics.
 The laws of nature were not unfathomable and could be understood.
 The key to understanding the universe lay not in religion but in Newton’s Philosophae Naturalis Principia Mathematica.

 Newton’s work was described by Alexander Pope who said “nature and natures law lay hid in night- god said let Newton be and all was light.
 The poet William Wordsworth was also struck by Newton’s genius “Newton with his prism and silent face mind forever voyaging through strange seas of thought alone”.
-This was the age which people started believe that there were no innate evil and that man could begin to change his world.
+This was the age which people started to believe that there was no innate evil and that man could begin to change his world.